 The dose escalation part (Part A) of the study will evaluate the safety and tolerability of escalating doses of CC-99712, administered intravenously (IV), to determine the maximum tolerated dose (MTD) and non-tolerated dose (NTD) of CC-99712 using a modified accelerated titration design and Bayesian methodology.
-The MTD and NTD may be established separately for CC-99712 administered at Q3W and/ or Q4W schedules.
+The maximum tolerated dose and non-tolerated dose may be established separately for CC-99712 administered at Q3W and/ or Q4W schedules.

-The expansion part (Part B) will further evaluate the safety and efficacy of CC-99712 administered at or below the MTD in selected expansion cohorts in order to determine the RP2D.
+The expansion part (Part B) will further evaluate the safety and efficacy of CC-99712 administered at or below the maximum tolerated dose in selected expansion cohorts in order to determine the recommended phase 2 dose (RP2D).
 One or more dosing regimens may be selected for cohort expansion.
 All subjects will be treated until confirmed disease progression per IMWG criteria, unacceptable toxicity, or subject/Investigator decision to withdraw.

 If you are interested in keeping an eye on this trial, you can add it to your list of favorite trials.
 We'll send you alerts when this trial is updated.